 Next steps: Picking a neighborhood and booking

-- Decide your priority: Quiet focus (Narvarte) vs. community energy (Roma) vs. balanced (Condesa)?
+- Decide your priority: Quiet focus (Narvarte, Del Valle) vs. community energy (Roma) vs. balanced (Condesa)?
+The 2026 remote-worker neighborhood comparison settles this in one read.

 - Tour virtually: Video walkthrough before committing.
 Check WiFi box and desk setup.